Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 The Vaults is an alternative underground venue with an entrance located inside a hidden graffiti-covered tunnel in Waterloo.
-Throughout the year there are a serious of revolving events on, from immersive dinners and interactive shows to unusual parties and festivals.
+Throughout the year there are a series of revolving events, from immersive dinners and interactive shows to unusual parties and festivals.

 Where to stay in London